Maine’s Authors & Literary Scene

-In a state known for originality and inspiration, it’s no surprise that writers have long been inspired to create original works of world-class quality in Maine.
+In a state known for originality and inspiration, it’s no surprise that writers have long been moved to create notable works Maine.
 Some writers were born and raised in Maine such as Henry Wadsworth Longfellow and Stephen King.
 Others found inspiration for their greatest works while visiting or living here, including Harriet Beecher Stowe and Henry David Thoreau.
 Whatever style of writing you enjoy, there’s inspiration waiting for you in Maine where you can tour famous author sites and relax with a great book whenever the spirit moves you.

-Let’s start in Brunswick and the home in which Harriet Beecher Stowe lived for two years and wrote Uncle Tom’s Cabin.
-Visitors can enjoy a guided walking tour of the places in Brunswick that inspired Stowe as she worked on her book.
+Harriet Beecher Stowe lived for two years in Brunswick in the home where she wrote Uncle Tom’s Cabin.
+Visitors can enjoy a guided walking tour of the home and places in Brunswick that inspired Stowe as she worked on her book.
 For a deeper foray into literary history, you can retrace the epic trip that inspired Thoreau’s The Maine Woods on the Thoreau-Wabanaki Trail in northern Maine.
 An overnight Thoreau experience is offered with the New England Outdoor Center.

 Another famous nature writer, Rachel Carson, author of the groundbreaking Silent Spring, researched her 1955 book, Edge of the Sea, in Edgecomb.
 Explore the environment that inspired her at the Nature Conservancy’s Rachel Carson Salt Pond Preserve in Bristol, and the Rachel Carson National Wildlife Refuge in Wells.

-In the grown-up world, no author better captures life in central Maine than Richard Russo.
+No author better captures life in central Maine than Richard Russo.
 You can spend a day or two in Waterville and Skowhegan, the towns that inspired Russo’s Pulitzer Prize-winning novel, Empire Falls.
-In Portland, Russo’s daughter, Emily, is owner and operator of Print: A Bookstore, where we’re pretty sure all of her dad’s books are in stock.
+In Portland, Russo’s daughter, Emily, is co-owner and operator of Print: A Bookstore, where we’re pretty sure all of her dad’s books are in stock.

 If you were touched by Edna St. Vincent Millay’s poem, Renascence, you can reach out and touch Camden’s Mt.
 Battie, via car or hiking shoes, to take in the views that inspired the Pulitzer Prize-winning poet.
 You can also visit Whitehall Inn in Camden for a moving tribute to her.
 The Edna St. Vincent Millay House in Rockland is being restored, so check out their website for local events.

-Portland’s Elizabeth Strout is author of the Pulitzer Prize-winning novel Olive Kitteridge, and other bestsellers.
-Bethel is home to poet and memoirist, Richard Blanco, who will forever be remembered for his poetry at Barack Obama’s inauguration.
+Bethel is home to poet and memoirist, Richard Blanco, who will forever be remembered for his poetry at Barack Obama’s inauguration, the fifth presidential inaugural poet in U.S. history.

 The Maine Writers and Publishers Alliance offers a listing of events related to Maine authors throughout the year including the Maine Lit Fest, which includes a week of 20+ readings, conversations, and happenings.